Psideralis/Psideralis/README.md

     - Mobile applications: Android (cooming soon iOS).

 ## PLUS WE OFFER:
-  - Technical Informatics: If you require a Free Software or Source Code programm library, we offer a PsideralisFS Community with public commune software for communitary, colaborativa and cooperative development.
+  - Technical Informatics: If you require a Free Software or Source Code programm library, we offer a PsideralisFS Community with public commune software for communitary, colaborative and cooperative development.
     - Computational Logic: Psideralis Math Utilities https://gitlab.com/Psideralis/math-utilities
     - Mathematical Computation: Psideralis Math Utilities https://gitlab.com/Psideralis/math-utilities
     - Computer Sciences: Binary Toolkit https://github.com/Psideralis/Binary-Toolkit, Data Structures and Algorithms https://github.com/Psideralis/Data-Structures-and-Algorithms
-  - Scientific Informatics: If you require to simulate your scientific model to valide your theoretical results or if you require to validate your design or product through a scientific model, we develope expert programs with HPC integration and implementation on the cloud or on-premises.
+  - Scientific Informatics: If you require to simulate your scientific models to valide your theoretical results or if you require to validate your design or product through a scientific model, we develope expert and machine learning programs with HPC integration and implementation on the cloud or on-premises.
     - Computational Physics
     - Chemioinformatics
     - Bioinformatics
     - Geoinformatics

  ## COOMING SOON:
-  - Industrian Informatics: If you require a progra for you microcontroller, drivers, RT libraries and OS for your plant automation, we develop and offer classic and machinelearning algorihtms and implementations.
+  - Industrian Informatics: If you require a program for you microcontroller, drivers, RT libraries and OS for your plant automation, we develop and offer classic and machine learning algorithms and implementations.

 # PSIDERALIS